Heinola, inexperienced D lead Jets past Penguins, 4-1

+PITTSBURGH (AP) — The youngest member of an inexperienced Winnipeg Jets defensive unit led the way to a big win.

-PITTSBURGH (AP) — Ville Heinola scored his first NHL goal to lead the Winnipeg Jets to a 4-1 victory over the Pittsburgh Penguins on Tuesday night.
+Ville Heinola scored his first NHL goal and the Jets beat the Pittsburgh Penguins 4-1 on Tuesday night.

+“It was a good moment for me,” the 18-year-old Heinola said.
+“It was exciting.
+Of course, I was dreaming of that.”

-The Jets got their first win in Pittsburgh since returning to the NHL as an expansion team in 2011.
+The Jets got their first win in Pittsburgh since returning to the NHL in 2011.
 The Penguins previously won 18 consecutive home games against the Jets-Atlanta Thrashers franchise dating to March 24, 2007.
 Pittsburgh’s last loss against Winnipeg at home came on Dec.
 27, 2006.

-Tucker Poolman scored his second NHL goal and Neal Pionk his second of the season as three defensemen scored for an inexperienced Jets blueline, which combined for 350 career NHL games.
+Tucker Poolman scored his second NHL goal and Neal Pionk his second of the season as three defensemen scored for a young Jets blueline, which combined for 350 career NHL games.

+“Those guys have worked really hard back there,” Jets coach Paul Maurice said.
+“They’re learning every shift.
+I thought they were great.”

 Nikolaj Ehlers scored his first of the season, while Patrik Laine and Mark Scheifele both had three assists for the Jets, who closed a season-opening, four-game road trip.
 Connor Hellebuyck made 36 saves in his second start of the season.